thomashope/thomashope_xyz/src/2022/on-destroy-in-editor.md

 title: Implementing `OnDestroyInEditor()` in Unity
-description: Adding for custom tools to only be called when an object is destroyed in edit mode.
+description: Running tools code only when an object is destroyed in edit mode.

 # Implementing `OnDestroyInEditor()` in Unity